Skip to content

 NSAIDs

 There has been a suggestion that non-steroidal agents are unsafe for use in SARS-CoV2-19 patients.
-As we have already seen the evidence for anything in the paediatric realm is very slim.
-However, as of the 17th of March 2020 the WHO has recommended against using ibuprofen in patients with symptoms suggestive of COVID19.
+As we have already seen, the evidence for anything in the paediatric realm is slim.
+However, as of March 17, 2020, the WHO has recommended against using ibuprofen in patients with symptoms suggestive of COVID-19.
 What does this mean in real terms?
 We don’t know which children are asymptomatic carriers.

-If you look at the source of the message it is even more striking – the French health minister suggested that anti-inflammatory drugs could exacerbate symptoms.
-He suggested that we should not prescribe NSAID’s or cortisone/steroids to patients with suspected COVID19.
-Given that one of the few drugs that work in one of our more prevalent respiratory diseases, croup, is a steroid then I think we need to look to more evidence of harm over benefit.
-If you want a great, easy read on the matter then check out fullfact.org.
+If you look at the message’s source, it is even more striking – the French health minister suggested that anti-inflammatory drugs could exacerbate symptoms.
+He suggested that we should not prescribe NSAIDs or cortisone/steroids to patients with suspected COVID-19.
+Given that one of the few drugs that work in one of our more prevalent respiratory diseases, croup, is a steroid, then I think we need to look for more evidence of harm over benefit.
+If you want a great, easy read on the matter, check out fullfact.org.

 ACE-I

-Very little is known on the potential impact of ACE inhibitors on COVID19 in adults, let alone children.
-The Venn diagram of children with the disease and on perindopril (say) is represented by two separate and distinct circles at the moment.
-If you are curious as to how there may be an interaction then read this great Tweetorial from Jonny Wilkinson.
+Very little is known about the potential impact of ACE inhibitors on COVID-19 in adults, let alone children.
+Currently, the Venn diagram of children with the disease and on perindopril (say) is represented by two separate and distinct circles.
+If you are curious about how there may be an interaction, read this great Tweetorial from Jonny Wilkinson.

-It is also worth taking a looking at this letter in the Lancet to better understand the theory.
+It is also worth looking at this letter in the Lancet to better understand the theory.

 Vaccines and various treatments

-To claim that there is a cure just around the corner or that a certain combination of vitamins and herbs will keep the virus away is pure quackery.
-Rather than tell you what research is going on then dashing your hopes when there is a negative outcome we’ll reserve our judgement at this stage.
+Claiming that a cure is just around the corner or that a certain combination of vitamins and herbs will keep the virus away is pure quackery.
+Rather than tell you what research is going on and then dashing your hopes when there is a negative outcome, we’ll reserve our judgment at this stage.

 Sorting and Streaming

-A common challenge mentioned by all sites is just how do we triage?
-How do we sort patients so that we are not mixing potentially infected with non-infected patients?
-There cannot be a one size fits all approach as the needs of a single provider clinic are every different from those of a district general hospital and these are very different from a tertiary paediatric centre.
-Rural and remote populations have different resources to the big, shiny hospitals complete with fish tanks and meerkat enclosures.
+A common challenge mentioned by all sites is how we triage.
+How do we sort patients so we do not mix potentially infected patients with non-infected patients?
+There cannot be a one-size-fits-all approach, as the needs of a single-provider clinic are very different from those of a district general hospital and those of a tertiary paediatric centre.
+Rural and remote populations have different resources, from big, shiny hospitals with fish tanks and meerkat enclosures.

 Triage

-An alternative triage approach utilizes a more 21sst century solution with carers/patients logging important information on a tablet-style device before their secondary medical triage.
-This would require the user to clean the interface after use – something that is already tough.
+An alternative triage approach utilizes a more 21st-century solution: caregivers/patients log important information on a tablet-style device before their secondary medical triage.
+This would require the user to clean the interface after use, which is already tough.

 Children with special medical needs

-There is insufficient data to make hard and fast rules about the management of children with complex healthcare needs.
-Adults with multiple comorbidities have increased mortality so it is biologically plausible that the same will hold true in the paediatric population.
+There is insufficient data to make hard and fast rules about managing children with complex healthcare needs.
+Adults with multiple comorbidities have increased mortality, so it is biologically plausible that the same will hold in the paediatric population.
 Pre-notification of attendance can help as these kids are brought in via a different entrance.

-Many places are trying to replace standard outpatient visits with telehealth options on an ad hoc basis with little guidelines available on how to do this without just picking up your own mobile phone.
-This is not an ideal solution but is being offered to many children with diabetes, chronic respiratory conditions or children with rheumatological conditions requiring immunosuppressive agents.
+Many places are trying to replace standard outpatient visits with telehealth options on an ad hoc basis, with few guidelines available on how to do this without picking up your own mobile phone.
+This is not an ideal solution, but it is being offered to many children with diabetes, chronic respiratory conditions, or rheumatological conditions requiring immunosuppressive agents.

 Internal streaming

-Once the children have been streamed into a respiratory disease cohort should we assume they all have COVID19 until proven otherwise?
+Once the children have been streamed into a respiratory disease cohort, should we assume they all have COVID-19 until proven otherwise?
 Should we treat the patient with clinical bronchiolitis or croup as a potential carrier?
-And what about those that are wheezy but don’t have a fever?
+And what about those who are wheezy but don’t have a fever?
 Just what do we do then?

-The number of critically ill children presenting to the ED is likely to be small but it has been suggested that these are rapidly assessed and transported to a negative pressure room in PICU for the full workup, whether they need intubation or not.
+The number of critically ill children presenting to the ED is likely to be small, but it has been suggested that these are rapidly assessed and transported to a negative pressure room in the PICU for the full workup, whether they need intubation or not.

 Testing

 Children do not come into the hospital on their own.
-They often bring carers, parents, grandparents, aunts and uncles.
-Adjusting the policy on attendant carers is a tough sell to those that are looking after the potentially infected child.
+They often bring carers, parents, grandparents, aunts, and uncles.
+Adjusting the policy on attendant carers is a tough sell to those who are looking after the potentially infected child.
 Most mixed EDs seem to be keeping the family unit together for testing.
-It would be interesting to know if any tertiary paediatric centres are testing the grown-ups that come with the children.
+It would be interesting to know if any tertiary paediatric centres are testing the grown-ups who come with the children.

 Just how accurate is the PCR test?
 And just how long does it take a result to come back?
 We are looking into the former question and can sense the frustration around the latter.
 Cohorting patients in negative pressure rooms just waiting five days for a swab result is not helping us clear the decks.
 We should be mindful, though, that there are things we can control and things we cannot.
-This is one of those things we have no control over at the moment.
+This is one of those things we currently have no control over.

 Mixed departments

-Most of us do not have the luxury of working in a tertiary paediatric centre where the only adults are dressed as clowns or doctors (or doctor-clowns).
+Most of us do not have the luxury of working in a tertiary paediatric centre where only adults are dressed as clowns or doctors (or doctor-clowns).
 Some departments are making provisions by moving their paediatric space to allow for adult overflow.
-The RCPCH has also stated that paediatricians should be prepared to see patients up to the age of 25.
-That makes sense in a mixed environment but one wonders what happens in centres that do not routinely see any adults.
-With outpatients and elective surgery being cancelled across hospitals, there is a potential surfeit of doctors with markedly reduced day to day work.
+The RCPCH has also stated that paediatricians should be prepared to see patients up to 25.
+That makes sense in a mixed environment but one wonders what happens in centres that do not routinely see adults.
+With outpatients and elective surgery being cancelled across hospitals, there is a potential surfeit of doctors with markedly reduced day-to-day work.

-There is also the question of what happens in adult hospitals when a COVID19 positive sole parent gets admitted.
+There is also the question of what happens in adult hospitals when a COVID-19-positive sole parent gets admitted.
 What happens to their swab-negative child?
-In some cases, the decision has been to treat them as a boarder but this can make many staff members feel uncomfortable.
+In some cases, the decision has been to treat them as a boarder, but this can make many staff members uncomfortable.

 Sicker children

-Intubation teams are already being considered at a number of sites – teams of doctors, similar to a MET team, that are ready to provide critical care at the sound of a bleep, in the hope that this will reduce exposure to one of the highest risk aerosol-generating procedures – intubation.
-In mixed adult/paediatric hospitals it is also important to consider the implications of intubation in a resource replete setting.
-Some hospitals are starting to consider this and set up ethics committees to set rules early and consider just who should have access to that last ventilator.
+Intubation teams are already being considered at a number of sites – teams of doctors, similar to a MET team, that are ready to provide critical care at the sound of a bleep in the hope that this will reduce exposure to one of the highest risk aerosol-generating procedures – intubation.
+In mixed adult/paediatric hospitals, it is also important to consider the implications of intubation in a resource-replete setting.
+Some hospitals are considering this and setting up ethics committees to set rules early and consider just who should have access to that last ventilator.
 The decision is not as easy as you think.

 Stuff